Like most big cities, Dublin has a number of places that the average person would consider rough or dangerous.

-As a result, the project resulted in hundreds of bored youths with nothing to do – all crammed into a social housing estate on the outskirts of Dublin.
+As a result, the project resulted in hundreds of bored youths crammed into a social housing estate on the outskirts of Dublin.

 Recent incident: In May of 2019, Jordan Davis was shot dead in a gangland hit in Darndale as he was walking with his four-month-old child.

-On three occasions in February of 2020, Dublin Bus were forced to suspend night routes in the area due to anti-social activity.
+On three occasions in February of 2020, Dublin Bus was forced to suspend night routes in the area due to anti-social activity.

-A survey in 2017 found that the drugs trade was the single biggest concern among residents living in the area.
+A survey in 2017 found that the drug trade was the single biggest concern among residents living in the area.

 In 2018, following heavy snowfall, a LIDL supermarket in Jobstown was destroyed by a stolen JCB digger.
 A group of people then looted the supermarket.

-The area has also been in the news because of drugs seizures.
+The area has also been in the news because of drug seizures.
 Gardai discovered €700,000 worth of heroin at a house in the Bawnlea housing estate in Jobstown back in July of 2019.

 The murder of Adam Muldoon (23) took place in Butler’s Park in Jobstown in June of 2018.
 Muldoon, who was homeless and suffering from cerebral palsy, received over 150 stab wounds.

 There have also been reports of attacks on taxi drivers in the area.
-One taxi driver suffered broken teeth and bruises after his passengers attacked him and robbed him.
+For example, one taxi driver suffered broken teeth and bruises after his passengers decided to attack him and rob him.

 Generally speaking, trouble occurs in small pockets.

-Generally speaking, it’s the southern and western parts of Finglas that seem to have a bad reputation for being rough.
-In 2018, Finglas West and Blanchardstown (Dublin West) had the third-highest crime rate in the capital.
+Generally speaking, it is the southern and western parts of Finglas that seem to have a bad reputation for being rough.
+In 2018, Finglas West and Blanchardstown (Dublin West) had the third-highest crime rates in the capital.

-In February, 2016, the gangland shooting of 25-year-old Vincent Ryan took place in Finglas.
-In January, 2014, an assault at a house party in Wellmount Road in Finglas led to the death of Vincent Maher.
+In February of 2016, the gangland shooting of 25-year-old Vincent Ryan took place in Finglas.
+In January of 2014, an assault at a house party on Wellmount Road led to the death of Vincent Maher.